top of page

 CRYSTAL'S WOODEN TULIP

-This is a one-evening class where we will carve and paint wooden tulips as gifts for loved ones during Valentine's week.
+This is a one-evening class where we will carve and paint wooden tulips to celebrate the coming of Spring.

 This workshop is inspired by a painted wooden tulip that my friend Crystal found at a market in Amsterdam (the Dutch bourgeoisie are notoriously tulip-obsessed).
 It also happens to be my favorite flower (white please).
 Tulips are one of the first flowers of spring!
 They shoot out from the ground, sometimes through the snow, interrupting winter with small bursts of blinding color.
 The sight of an early spring tulip is simply one of the most joyful, naturally-occurring spectacles I can think of (but I’m happy to discuss nominations if you have them).